 Salesforce Ohana may be a relatively new term to you, but its roots go back to the very beginning of Salesforce.
 From the outset, the company's culture has been centered around a sense of community and inclusivity that extends far beyond its employees.

-In fact, the Ohana spirit was embodied in the very fabric of Salesforce from day one.
-It all started with a simple idea โ wearing Hawaiian shirts to work to foster a sense of camaraderie and shared purpose.
+In fact, the Ohana spirit was embodied in Salesforce's very fabric from day one.
+It all started with a simple idea: wearing Hawaiian shirts to work to foster a sense of camaraderie and shared purpose.

-It's no surprise, then, that the culture of Hawaii played a role in inspiring Marc to purchase the company's first office at the Rincon Centre.
-From the vibrant colors to the sense of family and community, the Aloha spirit was infused into the very DNA of Salesforce.
+It's no surprise, then, that the culture of Hawaii inspired Marc to purchase the company's first office at the Rincon Centre.
+From the vibrant colors to the sense of family and community, the Aloha spirit was infused into Salesforce's DNA.

 And today, the Salesforce Ohana has evolved into a global community that spans continents and cultures, united by a shared commitment to making the world a better place.